haukex/raspinotes/BaseInstall.md

 	3. `sudo systemctl restart rsyslog`

 	4. Can use `udplisten.py` from this repository to listen for the broadcasts.

+	5. Alternative: You can use `postip.pl` from this repository in the `crontab` to send an HTTP request instead of a UDP packet; remember to use the full pathname to the script.
+	   TODO: The HMAC-SHA256 signature provided by the script can be used by the server to verify the authenticity.

 5. **Mail**: Configure Postfix either as "Local only" or "Internet Site" as appropriate in the following steps: